samlovelace/nora/README.md

 ## Description

 NORA is a simple, configurable and resuable module capable of retreiving rigid body state data from Optitrack and publishing it over DDS via ROS2.
-It provides a custom message interface (nora_idl) to allow for
+It provides a custom message interface (nora_idl) to allow other modules to subscribe to the state data.

 ## Table of Contents